pewresearch/django_pewtils/README.md

 ## Acknowledgements

 Pew Research Center is a subsidiary of The Pew Charitable Trusts, its primary funder.
-This report is a collaborative effort based on the input and analysis of [a number of individuals and experts at Pew Research Center](link here).

 ## Use Policy